alan-turing-institute/hut23-compiler-club/our-startup-files/microbit-v2.md

 On this device the 128 kiB of physical RAM is mapped *both* to the normal location (labelled as `RAM`) and *also* to an area of memory just above the flash memory.
-This `CODE_RAM` is the same physical RAM, just accessible from two different places in "memory."
+This `CODE_RAM` is the same physical RAM, just accessible from two different places in “memory.”
 The reason seems to be that the CPU accesses this memory on a different bus and that this can be faster if one is executing code.
 However, the rest of this linker script ignores the code RAM.

-There are other bits of memory---for example, the memory-mapped peripheral registers, and some non-volatile configuration memory regions---but I am unsure whether we should write that down here or not.
+There are other bits of memory—for example, the memory-mapped peripheral registers, and some non-volatile configuration memory regions—but I am unsure whether we should write that down here or not.
 That does not seem to be the done thing but I am not entirely sure why not.

 ## 2. Input and output sections

-The content of the linker's input files and output file are assigned to regions called "sections."
+The content of the linker’s input files and output file are assigned to regions called “sections.”
 One job of the linker is to map the sections in the input files to the sections in the output file and to write in the output file where the output sections are to end up in memory.